-8 Choose a file system from the list.
+Choose a file system from the list.

 You can also type e to manually specify all properties for a file system.
+If you are using an ACFS file system, you can select Discover ACFS and then specify the ORACLE HOME directory.